The Cosmic Ultraviolet Baryon Survey (CUBS) II: Discovery of an H$_{2}$-Bearing DLA in the Vicinity of an Early-Type Galaxy at z = 0.576: Results

 We detect absorption from molecular hydrogen associated with the metal-line components c4 and c6.
 This absorption manifests as Lyman and Werner band transitions that arise from the electronic ground state with lower rotational levels $0 \leq J \leq 4$.
 The vibrational level of the lower state is $v = 0$, while the upper state has $v \leq 18$ and $v \leq 5$ for the Lyman and Werner bands, respectively.
 This produces approximately 230 observed absorption features between the Lyman limit and the red cutoff of our spectral coverage, a significant fraction of which are blended with each other or nearby atomic transitions.

-To characterize the properties of the H$_{2}$-bearing gas, we perform Voigt profile fitting for the stronger (associated with c6, $\Delta\,\varv = 0$ km\,s$^{-1}$) and weaker (c4, $\Delta\,\varv = -59.8$ km\,s$^{-1}$) components separately.
+To characterize the properties of the H$_{2}$-bearing gas, we perform Voigt profile fitting for the stronger (associated with c6, $\Delta\,\varv = 0$ km\,s$^{-1}$) and weaker (c4, $\Delta\,\varv = -59.6$ km\,s$^{-1}$) components separately.
 These absorbers are sufficiently separated in velocity space to be fit individually with the appropriate choice of mask.
-The fitting window is $-35$ km\,s$^{-1} \leq \varv \leq +45$ km\,s$^{-1}$ relative to the line center for the c6 component; the asymmetry is due to presence of the c4 component.
-For the $J = 4$ transitions, this window is restricted to $\pm 30$ km\,s$^{-1}$ due to the absence of broad wings on these weak lines.
+The fitting window is $-35$ km\,s$^{-1} \leq \varv \leq +45$ km\,s$^{-1}$ relative to the line center for the c6 component; the asymmetry is due to the presence of the c4 component.
 For the same reason, we choose a window of $\pm 20$ km\,s$^{-1}$ for the weaker c4 component, with the best-fit model for the c6 component included in the fitting.

 For each component, we fit transitions of a given $J$ value simultaneously to determine log[$N_{J}$/cm$^{-2}$] and $b$ as functions of $J$.
 Despite the large number of available transitions, we find that the most robust results are obtained by fitting a small number of carefully selected lines that are chosen due to their relatively high S/N, lack of blending, and well-determined local continuum (for example, we fit $J = 0$ for c6 based on the L0R0, L1R0, and L17R0 transitions).
-In practice, we include between three and six (one and three) transitions per $J$ value for the c6 (c4) component.
+In practice, we include between two and six (one and three) transitions per $J$ value for the c6 (c4) component.
 As for the COS metal lines, we allow the velocity centroid of each transition to vary within $\pm 5$ km\,s$^{-1}$ of the best-fit centroid determined from the MIKE metal lines.

 We first performed the Voigt profile fitting for each $J$ level separately, imposing the prior that $b \leq 10$ km\,s$^{-1}$ based on the assumption that the turbulent line width traced by the molecules does not exceed that given by the low ions.
-For the c6 component, the model fitting for $J = 0$, $1$, and $4$ produces a single minimum in $\chi^{2}$.
-However, for $J = 2$ and $3$, there are two minima at high (log[$N_{J}$/cm$^{-2}$] $\approx 18.0$) and low (log[$N_{J}$/cm$^{-2}$] $\approx 16.0 - 16.5$) column density, with low ($b \approx 4$ km\,s$^{-1}$) and high ($b \approx 7$ km\,s$^{-1}$) Doppler parameters, respectively.
-The $68\%$ confidence regions for these minima are well-separated in $N_{J}$, $b$ space for $J = 3$ but blended for $J = 2$.
+For the c6 component, the model fitting for $J = 0$, $1$, and $4$ produces a single peak in the probability distribution functions.
+However, for $J = 2$ and $3$, there are two peaks at high (log[$N_{J}$/cm$^{-2}$] $\approx 18.0$) and low (log[$N_{J}$/cm$^{-2}$] $\approx 16.0 - 16.5$) column density, with low ($b \approx 4$ km\,s$^{-1}$) and high ($b \approx 7$ km\,s$^{-1}$) Doppler parameters, respectively.
+The two peaks are well-separated in $N_{J}$, $b$ space for $J = 3$ but blended for $J = 2$.